StatProofBook/StatProofBook.github.io/P/med-mae.md

 As a result, $a$ satisfies the [definition of a median](/D/med) at the critical point of the objective function.

-Finally, the absolute value is a convex function, and so is its expected value by Jensen's inequality.
-This implies, since the median is the sole critical point, it must be a global minimum.
+Finally, the absolute value is a convex function.
+Thus, by Jensen's inequality, its expected value is also convex.
+This implies, since the median is the sole critical point, that it must be a global minimum.
 Therefore, the median must minimize the mean absolute error, completing the proof.